hannutt/traffichelp/README.md

 All search criteria entered by the user are passed as parameters to the api endpoint. for example, the function of the program, where railway information can be searched based on the station, is implemented with the html-select element, where the javaScript function saves the station selected by the user and sends the station as a parameter.

-GraphQL API queries are available for rail traffic.
-GraphQL API queries are implemented using the react-query and fetch methods.
+GraphQL API queries are available for rail traffic and user can write queries themselves. queries are written to the textarea element and stored in a state variable.
+GraphQL API queries are implemented with the Apollo client.

 Readability of the response text